doug-moen/openscad2/functional_geometry/Programming.md

 ### Constraints on Distance Functions
-A distance function returns a *minimum distance* `d` between the point and an object surface.
+A distance function returns a *minimum distance* `d` between the point argument and the nearest object boundary.
 * If `d` is 0,
   then the point must be on an object boundary.
 * Otherwise, the nearest object boundary